CCALI/a2jdat/README.md

 `pm2 start ecosystem.config.js`

+##  Configure auto-restart of pm2
+To configure pm2 to autoload on startup run the following command with the desired pm2 processes running `pm2 save`

 ## Security Note
 This software uses a version of jquery with a known security vulnerability.
 The features required to exploit this vulnereability are not used in this software and hence it is not an issue.